 There is not a set menu for the Polish Easter recipes; just lots of food and all those foods which could not be eaten during Lent.
 Ingrid said they would cook and bake all day on Friday and all day on Saturday.
 As in her family, this was often done by all the women in the family.
 This truly is a time for feasting!
 The large table was adorned with the best linens and china; it was decorated for the occasion with spring flowers.
 All was prepared for a massive feast.

-As in many countries including here in the United States eggs play a significant part in the Easter season signifying rebirth in Christ.
-Polish homes spend Friday evening boiling lots of eggs and coloring them; many of the recipes for Polish Easter recipes include boiled eggs like a stuffed eggs recipe or pickled eggs.
+As in many countries, including here in the United States, eggs play a significant part in the Easter season signifying rebirth in Christ.
+Polish homes spend Friday evening boiling lots of eggs and coloring them.
+Many of the Polish Easter recipes include boiled eggs; like stuffed eggs or pickled eggs.

 With a large sharp knife cut eggs in half; scoop eggs out of the shells saving the shells.

 Chop egg whites fine; minced egg yolks with a fork.

 Combine eggs, parsley, butter, salt and paprika; blend well.

 Fill egg shells with egg mixture; sprinkle tops with cheese.